nikhilt1998/What-s-Your-Mood-/README.md

-## Moody-A-mood-indicator :)
+## What's Your Mood ? :)
-A machine learning and deep learning based flask app.
+A natural language processing(NLP) based flask app deployed on heroku which predicts the Emotion by generating emojis based on the sentence provided by the User.